 This course provides support in achieving the M121

 learning outcomes.
 This support will be provided through extra instruction of basic algebraic concepts at the beginning of the semester as well as a more detailed and in depth look at M121 topics throughout the semester.
-M095 F 4 credits

 Intermediate Algebra